Hydro crews work around the clock to restore power to British Columbians

 The Canadian Press

-VANCOUVER - Tens of thousands of people remain without power two days after a powerful windstorm swept across southwestern British Columbia.
+"We have about 90 crews working on Vancouver Island and the the Gulf Islands today," Scott said.
+"The damage is really extensive though in the remaining areas and their are still hundreds of individual outages so it's going to take some time to restore the power to everyone."

+Winds as high as 100 kilometres per hour ripped over southern B.C., toppling trees and snapping power lines, knocking out power to more than 600,000 customers.

-BC Hydro says 800 field personnel are working around the clock to repair extensive damage to its infrastructure after one of the most severe windstorm the region has seen in 20 years.
+Thursday's windstorm was the worst that BC Hydro has seen in 20 years and more than 800 field workers are working around the clock to repair the extensive damage, the statement said.

-Power has been restored to more than 530,000 customers but about 66,000 across the Lower Mainland, Fraser Valley, Vancouver Island and Gulf Islands still didn't have electricity on Saturday morning.
+Crews from as far away as Atlantic Canada and Alberta have been brought in to lend a helping hand.

-The utility says restoring power to the remaining customers continues to be challenging and many require individual repairs, including restringing hundreds of spans of power lines and replacing power poles and transformers.
+The hundreds of outages will require crews to attend to each of them individually to make repairs, including restringing hundreds of spans of lines, and replacing power poles and transformers.

-Thursday's storm left a path of destruction, killing one woman when a tree fell on her tent in Duncan, and causing Nanaimo's water treatment plant to break down and part of White Rock's beloved pier to collapse.

-Environment Canada issued a wind warning for much of the B.C. coast and Vancouver Island Saturday, forecasting winds up to 90 kilometres per hour.

 Top Video